DiegoPiza/SFN_poster/README.md

-# Representation of 3D space in marmosets
+# Marmosets use rapid head movements to explore space